LF-Decentralized-Trust-Mentorships/mentorship-program/docs/for-mentees/for-mentee-applicants.md

 *   What do you hope to get out of this experience?

-*   Some projects may ask you to supply additional information about your open source contribution experience or work samples.
+*   Some projects may ask you to supply additional information about your open source contribution experience or work samples or complete a code challenge.
 Please review any customized requirements and prepare the materials accordingly.

 Step 5: apply on LFX Mentorship Platform
 ----------------------------------------